Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Organic Pigment: Why it Matters

 Pigment formulation is very important to the consistency and overall quality of a patient’s procedure.
-Trichopigmentation uses a unique technology to create pigment that is bioabsorbable and seamless in its integration into surrounding tissue.
+Trichopigmentation uses a unique technology to create pigment that is bioabsorbable and seamless in its integration into the surrounding tissue.
 It is chemically designed to absorb, maintain color stability, and have high tolerability.

 If the results aren’t satisfactory or the patient decides that it is not what they wanted, the coloring fades away with time, typically lasting no more than 2 years.

-Trichopigmentation needles (TRICO INJECTOR) are designed to create the appearance of realistic-looking hair in the cross section while also helping to safeguard the patient from hand tremors during the application process.
+Trichopigmentation needles (TRICO INJECTOR) are designed to create the appearance of realistic-looking hair in the cross-section while also helping to safeguard the patient from hand tremors during the application process.

 One key feature of the needle is that two different textures, flat and rough, can be applied with the same needle.
 The rough texture is meant to hold and collect the excess pigment that would otherwise destroy the visual result of the procedure.